brndnmtthws/brndn-io/content/posts/when-bureaucracy-is-the-goal/index.md

 handful of companies control the main platforms of the internet, and none of them are going to let anyone else come in and take that away from them.

-The difference in regulatory approach is stark: while the US has been relatively hands-off, the EU has implemented the [Digital Markets Act](https://digital-markets-act.ec.europa.eu/index_en) specifically targeting large tech platforms.
-Perhaps we need more of that absurdist energy—recognizing the fundamental disconnect between what these companies claim to value (innovation, disruption) and what their bureaucratic hiring practices actually select for (conformity, institutional thinking).
+The US has been relatively hands-off.
+The EU, meanwhile, went ahead with the [Digital Markets Act](https://digital-markets-act.ec.europa.eu/index_en), specifically targeting large tech platforms.
+Maybe we need more of that energy.
+These companies love to talk about innovation and disruption, then hire for people who will keep their heads down and color inside the lines.